SneakyAnalytics/fitness_tracker/PRODUCT ROADMAP.md

 6. Implement automatic generation on workout upload (3 points) ✓
 7. Add validation and error handling (2 points) ✓
 8. Testing with various workout types (2 points) ✓
-9. Fix FAST API error that is now being caused from an edit done earlier to the app.py file, you can see this error in the Error_message_3_2.txt file (1 point)
+9. Fix FAST API error that is now being caused from an edit done earlier to the app.py file, you can see this error in the Error_message_3_2.txt file (1 point)✓
-10. Setup zwift files to land in the appropriate user folder, creating a new folder within that folder for each week making it easy to know which folder I should open each week (2 points)
+10. Setup zwift files to land in the appropriate user folder, creating a new folder within that folder for each week making it easy to know which folder I should open each week (2 points)✓
-11. Ensure that the processing of the intervals in biking workouts is correctly being calculated as a percentage of FTP as there are some issues in the users testing process, specifically with the second bike workout which is supposed to be a light effort (around 170-190 watts) but is registering as (400+ watts) (2 points)
+11. Ensure that the processing of the intervals in biking workouts is correctly being calculated as a percentage of FTP as there are some issues in the users testing process, specifically with the second bike workout which is supposed to be a light effort (around 170-190 watts) but is registering as (400+ watts) (2 points)✓

 [ ] AI Analysis of fit file results
 Description: